jtmaze/cs451-551-fall24/README.md

     print("Transaction committed successfully.")
 ```

-### **Testing & Validation**
-- Comprehensive unittests are provided to verify core functionalities, including:
-  - Table creation, insertion, selection, updating, and deletion.
-  - Merge operations and bufferpool eviction.
-  - Index reconstruction and transaction rollback scenarios.
-- Tests cover edge cases such as:
-  - Duplicate primary key insertion.
-  - Out-of-range queries.
-  - Transaction conflicts.

 ### **Final Notes**
-This submission represents a robust and functional implementation of LStore, balancing functionality, performance, and modularity.
+This submission represents a functional implementation of LStore, balancing functionality, performance, and modularity.
 Configuration parameters can be easily adjusted to suit various testing environments and workloads.

-**We hope this system demonstrates our understanding of database design principles and our ability to implement them in practice.**